 Students receiving tuition remission, or Presidential Scholarships, are not eligible.

 Application Procedure and Time Period

-Once the BAA Scholarship Committee has concluded the application and interview process and selected the scholarship recipients for the upcoming academic year, all applicants will be notified via e-mail the outcome of being selected as a Black Alumni Scholar.
-Recipients will also be notified with an email stating expectations of the scholarship program and amount of award.
+Once the BAA Scholarship Committee has concluded the application and interview process and selected the scholarship recipients for the upcoming academic year, all applicants will be notified via email the outcome of whether or not they have been selected as a USC BAA Scholar.
+Recipients will be subsequently notified with an email stating expectations of the scholarship program and amount of award.